Saturday, May 9, 2015 * 10:00 am – 5:00 pm

 - Filipino Junior Chamber email, website, and Facebook page, FilCom email Newsletter

 - News releases and feature stories to be pursued with the Honolulu Star-Advertiser, KGMB, KITV, KHON, FilAm Courier, Hawaii Filipino Chronicle, radio stations and community media

 - Radio airtime

-Title and secondary sponsorships for the entire weeklong Flores de Mayo celebration and for individual events are available (details attached).
+Title and secondary sponsorships for the entire weeklong Flores de Mayo celebration and for individual events are available.

+The Filipino Junior Chamber has been the proud organizer of the annual Filipino Fiesta since 1996.
+The 3rd Flores De Mayo Festival is currently being organized in partnership with the Filipino Community Center.
 The Filipino Community Center (FilCom Center) has sponsored the annual Filipino Fiesta when it first began planning the largest facility of its kind in the country and outside of the Philippines.
 The Filipino Fiesta was conceptualized by Eddie Flores Jr. in 1993 to help realize this dream.
-The FilCom Center opened on June 11, 2002 as a long-awaited symbol of Filipinos’ presence and contributions to Hawaii.

 A non-profit organization that provides cultural, social and educational services to Hawaii’s Filipinos as well as the community at large, it has succeeded in becoming a gathering place of choice among many local residents and organizations.
 The FilCom Center serves thousands of people through its programs and events each year, and its presence in the Leeward area has been instrumental to the revitalization of areas affected by the closure of the sugar mills in the late 1990’s.